 Commercial applications depending on the RB5 are expected by 2020, says Dev Singh, Qualcomm’s Head of the robotics, drones, and intelligent machines business.
-That is rational because Francis Sideco, a senior analyst with Tirias Research, told that he had “worked with over 50 operators and partners well before the announcement.
+That is rational because Francis Sideco, a senior analyst with Tirias Research, said that he had “worked with over 50 operators and partners well before the announcement.

 Robotics development platforms “will be key to accelerate edge computing, the Internet of Things, and automation,” he noted.
-“The post-pandemic playbook shows a huge interest in improving robotics, customer-facing automation, and ambient experiences” Wang further noted.
+“The post-pandemic playbook shows a huge interest in improving robotics, customer-facing automation, and ambient experiences,” Wang further noted.

 Qualcomm “is pretty reliable in their predictions,” Rob Enderle, principal analyst at The Enderle Group, told TechNewsWorld.
 “They’re used to a smartphone cadence, and this timeframe would easily fit within the 6-month smartphone window.”